Scouting out the nutrition information of several supplement products I repeatedly come across the phrase Proprietary Blend on the label.

 Just because they’re green and there’s a fern in back doesn’t mean they’re healthy…

-We are talking about a product that we as consumers are putting into our bodies.
+We are talking about a product that we consumers are putting into our bodies without knowing exactly what is in the product, nor how much of the active ingredients there are.

 Yet if it’s a proprietary blend, we have no idea what quantity we’re digesting of any of its ingredients.